 WSMP Launches Expert Migration Briefings.

-The Wales Migration Partnership (WMP) has today launched the first in a series of briefing papers on migration in Wales.
+August 26 2014: The Wales Migration Partnership (WMP) has today launched two new briefing papers on migration in Wales.
 The first papers in the series set out the existing data and research evidence on ‘Asylum Seekers and Refugees in Wales’ ‘International Migrants in Wales’ and also ‘Employment and Migration in Wales’.
 Briefings on Migration and Housing and Migration and Community Cohesion are now published and available here.